liuzihe02/agv/README.md

-# Delivery Robot Project
+# Autonomous Guided Vehicle for Package Delivery

 This project implements a prototype delivery robot designed to collect and deliver packages to residences.
-The robot is part of a larger automated guided vehicle (AGV) system for package pickup and delivery.

 ## Project Overview

 The delivery robot is designed to:

 - Navigate to package pickup points
 - Collect packages (up to 4 at a time)
 - Deliver packages to designated residential areas
-- Operate autonomously for 5 minutes before returning to the charging station
+- Operate autonomously for 5 minutes before returning to the starting point

 ## Software Implementation

-As the software developer for this project, my role focuses on:
 - Implementing the control algorithm
 - Developing the high-level strategy for efficient package delivery
 - Programming the robot using Arduino

 ### Development Environment

-This project uses PlatformIO as the development environment.
-PlatformIO is an open-source ecosystem for IoT development that simplifies the process of building Arduino projects.
+This project uses `PlatformIO` as the development environment.
+PlatformIO is an open-source ecosystem for IoT development, industry standard in embedded systems.
+We use the `PlatformIO` plugin for `VSCode`, so that we can compile and build files from `VSCode`.

-## Features

-- Autonomous navigation
-- Package collection and delivery
-- LED indicators for robot status
-- Timed operation (5-minute runs)
+#### `platformio.ini`

+Compared to a project without `platformio`, the main difference is the `platformio.ini` file which provides the key configurations for our project.

+- `lib_deps` parameter specifies all the libraries that we'll use in our projects
+- `upload_port` specifies which port of the computer we'll use to connect to the Arduino board, this is usually set automatically but may need to be configured depending on your system

+#### Importing core libraries

+Since we're not using the Arduino IDE, we'll have to import libraries ourselves using `#include` in the `main` file.